 - You currently have Office 365 suite and would like to utilize it better

-- You are currently considering to migrate from on-prem to Office 365
+- You are currently considering to migrate from on-premise to Office 365

 - Migrating to Office 365 is part of your future road map

-- You are just curious and want to learn more about Office 365 (how it works)
+- You are curious and want to learn more about Office 365 and how it works

-The CIE experience is tailored around being engaging, collaborative and fun.
+Our CIE is tailored around being engaging, collaborative and fun.
 We do not want to bore our audience with presentations, statistics, and sales pitches.
-Through trial and error, we realized that the key to teaching new solutions to an audience is by keeping them engaged, excited and focused.
-We provide the CIE through a “hands-on” model where our audience’s actions are what shapes the experience.
-We guide our audience to be in the driver’s seat and actively click, talk, type and explore the platform presented to them.
-By allowing natural collaboration, we enable the audience to realize for themselves how powerful the platform is, and then take it one step further by showing them what else it can do.
+We provide the CIE through a “hands-on” model where our audience’s actions shape the experience.
+We guide our audience to be in the driver’s seat and encourage them to explore the platform presented to them.
+By allowing natural collaboration, we enable the audience to realize for themselves how powerful the platform is.
+We then take it one step further by showing them what else it can do.
 A trained facilitator leads the entire experience so that the audience can focus on discovering the right solution for their business while allowing them to experience the “future of productivity.”
 By following this approach, the CIE aims to highlight the immediate tangible benefits it brings to an organization.

 Where do I sign up?

-The CIE presentation registration is currently open to any organization that registers through our CIE registeration page.
-The CIE program is hosted in our Customer Immersion Experience facility in Jolera office.
+The CIE presentation is currently open to any organization that registers through our CIE registration page.
+The CIE program is hosted in our Customer Immersion Experience facility in the Jolera office.

 Maximize Appliance Utilization